Dr David Overend

 Background

-David Overend is a researcher in interdisciplinary education, creative fieldwork and contemporary theatre and performance.
+David Overend is a researcher in interdisciplinary education and contemporary art and performance.
 He joined the University of Edinburgh in 2019 after three years at Royal Holloway, University of London, and five years at the University of the West of Scotland.
 He has also taught at the Royal Academy of Dramatic Art and the University of Glasgow.
 As a director, David has worked for the National Theatre of Great Britain and several other theatres, and has toured internationally with award-winning productions.
 His books include Performance in the Field: Interdisciplinary practice-as-research (Palgrave Macmillan 2023), Making Routes: Journeys in performance 2010-2020, co-authored with Laura Bissell (Triarchy Press 2021), and an edited collection, Rob Drummond: Plays with participation (Bloomsbury Methuen Drama, 2021).
 David is currently working with Edinburgh Futures Institute as Deputy Director of the new MA(hons) Interdisciplinary Futures.

 Responsibilities & affiliations